 Borderline personality disorder may strike more women than men and symptoms may vary from person to person.

-- With a history of unstable relationships, Most sufferers feel a strong love that is intense to drastic realizations of extreme hate in a short period of time.
+4. With a history of unstable relationships, most sufferers feel a strong love that is intense to drastic realizations of extreme hate in a short period of time.

-- Most BPD patients have a consistent fear of rejection and feel that their family and loved ones may abandon them for better people.
-Sometimes perceived abandonment may lead to extreme hate and dysfunctional behaviour.
+5. Most BPD patients have a consistent fear of rejection and feel that their family and loved ones may abandon them for better people.
+Sometimes perceived abandonment may lead to extreme hate and dysfunctional behavior.

-- Most sufferers are self destructive and exhibit dangerous behaviors.
-They could indulge in impulsive and risky driving, drug abuse and alcohol consumption.
+8. Most sufferers are self-destructive and exhibit dangerous behaviors.
+They could indulge in impulsive and risky driving, drug abuse, and alcohol consumption.
 Many men also indulge in unsafe sex and random sexual encounters.

-One of the ironies of the BPD is that most sufferers of the problem often crave closeness, but they have strong and intense, often unstable emotional responses that often alienates the others and causes long term isolation.
+One of the ironies of the BPD is that most sufferers of the problem often crave closeness, but they have strong and intense, often unstable emotional responses that often alienate others and cause long-term isolation.

 How to live with BPD?